Linda Chapin: 2000 congressional campaign

-Post-political career
+Subsequent career

-Since leaving elective office, Chapin has served as Director of the Metropolitan Center for Regional Studies at the University of Central Florida.
-In 2007, she led Orange County's Task Force on Ethics and Campaign Finance Reform, which recommended that local election laws be amended to require all candidates for public office to submit a final list of contributors one week prior to Election Day.
+After leaving office, Chapin served as the director of the Metropolitan Center for Regional Studies at the University of Central Florida from 2001 to 2008.
+In 2007, she was named by Ninth Judicial Circuit Chief Judge Belvin Perry as the chair of the Orange County Task Force on Ethics and Campaign Finance Reform, which recommended strengthening the county's financial disclosure requirements by requiring local political candidates to disclose their final campaign contributions one week before election day.